-The adjusted claim cost is modified to include the impact of certain non-benefit items, such as an administrative allowance.
-Health Insuring Corporation (HIC) Franchise Fee amounts were developed by MCOP based on projected Medicaid member months, and then weighted based on regional enrollment by MCOP.
-As the HIC Franchise Fee is assessed on a state fiscal year basis, this amendment to the CY 2018 capitation rates reflects HIC Franchise Fee amounts applicable to July through December 2018.
+The adjusted claims cost is modified to include the impact of certain non-benefit items, such as an administrative allowance.
+Administrative expense allowances were updated in recognition of program adjustments effective July 1, 2019.
+In addition, the Health Insuring Corporation (HIC) Franchise Fee amounts were developed by MyCare Ohio plan (MCOP) based on projected Medicaid member months, and then weighted based on regional enrollment by MCOP.
+As the HIC Franchise Fee is assessed on a state fiscal year basis, this amendment to the CY 2019 capitation rates reflects HIC Franchise Fee amounts applicable from July through December 2019.
 No other changes were made to non-claims assumptions from the values included in the Original certification.